SpringCare/bi_style_guides/looker_style_guide.md

 </br>

 #### Use `#` comment syntax.
 Use a single `#` followed by a single space to begin a comment.
-When commenting on a field in a view file include it before the field.
+When commenting on a field in a view file include it as the first line of that dimension/measure (i.e. inside the dimension).

 Note that this is a departure from [Brooklyn Data Co.\'s preferred comment syntax for SQL](https://github.com/brooklyn-data/co/blob/main/sql_style_guide.md#always-use---comment-syntax) (`/* */`) because LookML does not recognize this syntax as a comment.